 Having survived the encounter with the maelstrom, the travelers are off course and have landed in an unknown country.
 This piece was all about trying to create an exotic feel with rhythms, backed by synthesizer.

 If you picture Lord of the Rings and wandering through the Dwarf’s tunnels possibly surrounded by Orcs, you've got the picture.
 This the darkest piece I've done to date.
-I wanted to create a stark landscape conveying the feeling of being lost, wandering through dark caverns with the uncertain feeling of perhaps being followed.
+I wanted to create a stark landscape conveying the feeling of being lost, wandering through dark caverns all of which appear the same, and with the uncertain feeling of perhaps being followed.

 Out of the caverns, the travelers are being pursued by whatever it was they heard following them in the caves.
 This track was heavily influenced by the Berlin School style of music and the arpeggios naturally lend themselves to depicting a chase.